alexnm/house-moldovan-blog/src/posts/itineraries/south-america.md

 ## Days 1-2: Buenos Aires

 Buenos Aires is a city of contrasts: old palaces, new style skyscrapers and colorful colonial architecture.
-In total, we spent a bit more than 2 days there, enough to get accustomed to the language and the South American culture, to eat delicious steaks and drink enough glasses of Malbec wine!
+In total, we spent a bit more than 2 days there, enough to get accustomed to the language and the South American culture, to eat delicious steaks and drink enough glasses of Malbec wine.

 <figure>
   <img src="/img/argentina/buenos-aires-obelisco.jpg" alt="">
   <figcaption>The obelisk in Buenos Aires on Av.
 9 de Julio.</figcaption>
 </figure>

-First time in a new city on a new continent after a long flight? (ours was 14 hours from Frankfurt) Hop on a 4 hour free walking tour through the central part of Buenos Aires!
+First time in a new city on a new continent after a long flight (ours was 14 hours from Frankfurt)?
+Hop on a 4 hour free walking tour through the central part of Buenos Aires!
 Our guide was really nice, but our group was pretty big, so we moved slowly through the streets of Recoleta, plaza San Martin and the rest of the central neighbourhoods of Buenos Aires.
 As the tour ended, we continued our walk towards Plaza de Mayo and Puerto Madero.

 **Recommended activities**